thoughtbot/superglue/README.md

 The above will request for `/posts` with an accept of `application/json`, and when the client receives the response, swap out the current component for the component the response asks for, and `pushState` on history.

 #### Same-page updates
-Other features of SPA rely on updating some part of the existing page.
+Other features of SPA rely on updating some parts of the existing page.
 Breezy provides `remote`, a thunk you can use to update parts of your content in async fashion.

 Imagine having to implement search, where you enter some text, hit enter, and results would show without reloading the screen.
 In traditional applications, you may need a new controller, routes, a discussion over versioning, JSON serializer, plenty of new JS code, etc.